 The Compensation Committee and the Board solicit recommendations from our CEO and other officers regarding compensation matters, including the compensation of executive officers and key employees other than our CEO.
 They assist the Compensation Committee by providing information such as financial results, short-term and long-term business and financial plans, and strategic objectives, as well as their views on compensation programs and levels.
-Our CEO attended all Compensation Committee meetings held during 2020, other than meetings and executive sessions to which he was not invited.
+Our CEO attended all Compensation Committee meetings held during 2021, other than meetings and executive sessions to which he was not invited.
 Our CEO did not participate in the Compensation Committee discussions regarding his individual performance and final annual compensation.
 Only members of the Compensation Committee vote on matters before that Committee.

-Role of the Compensation Advisors
+Role of the Compensation Advisers

-Under its Committee Charter, the Compensation Committee is authorized to select, retain and direct the activities, and terminate the services, of compensation advisors, as well as approve fees and expenses of such advisors.
-During 2020, the Compensation Committee retained the services of Pearl Meyer & Partners, LLC ("Pearl Meyer") to provide advice to the Compensation Committee on certain executive compensation matters.
-In addition, during 2020, the Compensation Committee consulted Dechert LLP ("Dechert") on certain legal aspects of executive officer compensation.
-During 2020, the Compensation Committee requested advice on a variety of issues from Pearl Meyer, including short-term and long-term executive incentive compensation program design, our 2020 proposal to shareholders to increase the number of authorized shares of common stock under our employee equity compensation plan, the composition of our compensation peer group and executive contract matters, as well as our say-on-pay proposal and other compensation disclosures included in our proxy statement for our 2020 Annual Meeting.
-Neither Pearl Meyer nor the Company provided any services to the other during 2020, apart from the advisory services provided by Pearl Meyer to the Compensation Committee.
+Under the Compensation Committee Charter, the Compensation Committee is authorized to select, retain and direct the activities, and terminate the services, of compensation advisers, as well as approve fees and expenses of such advisers.
+During 2021, the Compensation Committee retained the services of Pearl Meyer & Partners, LLC ("Pearl Meyer") to provide advice to the Compensation Committee on certain executive compensation matters.
+In addition, during 2021, the Compensation Committee consulted Dechert LLP ("Dechert") on certain legal aspects of executive officer compensation.
+During 2021, the Compensation Committee requested advice on a variety of issues from Pearl Meyer, including our annual and long-term executive incentive compensation program structures and performance metrics, CEO pay-for-performance, non-employee director compensation, the voting policies of proxy advisers and the composition of our compensation peer group, as well as our say-on-pay proposal and other compensation disclosures included in our proxy statement for our 2021 Annual Meeting.
+Neither Pearl Meyer nor the Company provided any services to the other during 2021, apart from the advisory services provided by Pearl Meyer to the Compensation Committee.
 Dechert provided services to the Company as outside executive compensation counsel.
-In such capacity, Dechert advised the Company regarding executive officer contract and compensation matters and our 2020 proposal to shareholders to increase the number of authorized shares of common stock under our employee equity compensation plan, as well as our say-on-pay proposal and other compensation disclosures in our proxy statement for our 2020 Annual Meeting.
+In such capacity, Dechert advised the Company regarding general governance inquiries related to executive compensation matters, periodic securities law advice regarding equity grant practices, periodic tax advice relating to non-qualified deferred compensation pursuant to Section 409A of the U.S. Internal Revenue Code of 1986, as amended, and general advice regarding our say-on-pay proposal and other compensation disclosures in our proxy statement for our 2021 Annual Meeting.
 The Company routinely is engaged by Dechert to provide services to it or its clients in the ordinary course of our business.
 After consideration of the above factors, including any relationships with any Compensation Committee member or executive officer of the Company, if applicable, as well as information supplied by Pearl Meyer, including its independence letter, the Compensation Committee concluded that Pearl Meyer was independent and not subject to any conflicts of interest when providing services to the Compensation Committee.
-After considering Dechert's relationships to the Company and its subsidiaries, and Dechert's conflicts of interest policy and practices, the Compensation Committee concluded that Dechert is not independent but determined that it offers unique, well-rounded perspectives on our executive officer compensation and other matters, and the advice it provides is aligned with the interests of the Company.
+After considering Dechert's relationships with the Company and its subsidiaries, and Dechert's conflicts of interest policy and practices, the Compensation Committee concluded that Dechert is not independent, but determined that it offers unique, well-rounded perspectives on our executive officer compensation and other matters, and the advice it provides is aligned with the interests of the Company.
 The Compensation Committee currently intends to continue to consult with Pearl Meyer and applicable outside counsel on executive officer compensation and other matters from time to time.
-See the section titled "Information about the Board of Directors and Committees-Committees of the Board of Directors-Compensation Committee-Role of the Compensation Advisors" on page 18 of this Proxy Statement for additional information regarding the Company's relationships with the Compensation Committee's advisors.
+See the section titled "Information about the Board of Directors and Committees - Committees of the Board of Directors - Compensation Committee - Role of the Compensation Advisers" on page 20 of this Proxy Statement for additional information regarding the Company's relationships with the Compensation Committee's advisers.